stoeps13/connections-doc/source/admin/install/tiny_editors/t_configure_01-select-editor.md

 1. Using a plain text editor, open config/config.js in the extracted Tiny Editors for HCL Connections package.

+    !!! note
-    **Note:** Use a plain text editor to avoid inserting invalid formatting or symbols into config.js.
+    Use a plain text editor to avoid inserting invalid formatting or symbols into config.js.
 Do not use a rich text editor such as Microsoft Word for editing configuration files.

 2. Locate the property [`editor`](r_config-js-sample.md#editor) such as `editor: 'TinyMCE',` and update the value to one of the following choices: